derekblair/ILPDFKit/Readme.md

 ## PDF Support

   The PDF standard is constanty evolving and many more recent features are not supported, especially those introduced after PDF 1.3.

-In particular, following is not supported for saving:

-   * Object Streams
-   * Cross-Reference Streams

-PDF files must use standard cross reference tables and indriect objects for saving to function correctly.

 ## Features